Non-fiction

 Happy Birthday, Jean Claude Van Damme – October 18 is JCVD’s birthday and it is a testament to the uselessness of the United Nations that they cannot convince the entire world to celebrate it.
 Stupid UN.
 Also, a review of a Jean Claude Van Damme movie that made me cry like a little girl.
 Twice.

-Super Special Features – my favorite piece for Slate, in which I examine the special features on the DUKES OF HAZZARD DVD.
+Super Special Features - my favorite piece for Slate, in which I examine the special features on the DUKES OF HAZZARD DVD.
 The article is a meta-article that includes commentary and a behind-the-scenes featurette on itself.
-I think I wrote it back when I still cared.
+I think I must have written it back when I still cared.

-The Danger of DVD Box Sets – this piece about the tyranny of DVD boxed sets made a lot of people angry.
+The Danger of DVD Box Sets - this piece about the tyranny of DVD boxed sets made a lot of people angry.
 Really angry.
-But then again, what else is the internet for but to magnify irritation over minor annoyances into full-blown, life-consuming rage?
-That, and porn.
+But then again, what else is the internet for but to amplify irritation over minor annoyances into full-blown, life-consuming rage?

-Vampires Suck – you know that lazy tendency right now for people to run down sparkly vampires and go on and on about how Twilight vampires are stupid?
+Vampires Suck - you know that lazy tendency right now for people to run down sparkly vampires and go on and on about how Twilight is stupid?
 First!

 Movies